coq/coq/doc/sphinx/language/extensions/match.rst

    pattern matching into a single pattern matching over a nested pattern.

-   When this flag is on (default), Coq’s printer tries to do such limited re-factorization.
+   When this :term:`flag` is on (default), Coq’s printer tries to do such limited re-factorization.
    Turning it off tells Coq to print only simple pattern matching problems in the same way as the Coq kernel handles them.